derek-knox/Coding-For-Designers/Coding and Concept/Client and Server.md

 Clients and servers communicate and work together over a network.
 The internet is one such network that facilitates this communication between different computers.
 Some of these computers are clients and some are servers.
 Sometimes a computer is both a client and a server.
 The distinction is simple.
 A client asks for something and the server provides it.
 The network between them provides the path for communicating.

-The details of how a network facilitates this communication isn't a focus of this book.
+The details of how a network facilitates this communication is not a focus of this book however.
 If you want to dig deeper, then I highly recommend Introduction to Networking by Charles Severance.
 Just know that APIs enable a client computer and a server computer to talk.

 Let's look at two example programs: a web browser and a mobile internet-connected game.
 Each example will run on a smartphone.
 The browser and the game are on the client, the smartphone.
 Each leverage an API to request information from a remote computer, the server.